rojvv/notes-app/README.md

 # The public https URL where the app will be available at.
 Recommended but not necessary.
 WEB_APP_URL=https://your-domain.com

+# You can also specify where the server will accept connections from.
+Don't forget to edit docker-compose.yml if you set a different port.
+HOST=127.0.0.1
+PORT=3000
 ```

 3. Create a volume named `notes-app`.